Venue: The Fountain Conference Centre, Howbery Park, Crowmarsh Gifford

 To record apologies for absence.

-To adopt and sign as a correct record the Council minutes of the annual meeting held on 16 May 2019 - attached.
+To adopt and sign as a correct record the Council minutes of the meeting held on 10 October 2019 - attached.

 Declarations of disclosable pecuniary interest